 In addition to fees set by the BVTA, you are also responsible for:

-Wastewater (sewer system) is a separate corporation not connected to the BVTA.
-Fees are set and collected
+Village Wastewater (sewer system) is a separate corporation not connected to the BVTA.
+Fees are set and collected separately

 Please be aware that you are responsible for repair or replacement of all utility lines including the main water and sewer line for your townhouse.
-Restoring BVTA limited common property damaged or disturbed as a result of utility work is also your responsibility.
+Restoring BVTA limited common property damaged or disturbed because of utility work is also your responsibility.
 This includes adequately burying cable TV and telephone lines so they are not cut or damaged by mowers or other equipment.

 Grounds Maintenance Services

 BVTA primary services of mowing, weed-eating, shrub trimming, weed spraying and leaf cleanup are all performed on a regular cycle and scheduled on a court-by-court basis.
 We cannot and do not notify owners/residents when services will be performed, nor can we return, prior to the next regular cycle, if you don't want or we’re unable to provide service the day we’re there.
 Trees are trimmed so riding lawn mowers can safely cut grass under the trees.
 If you don't want the tree trimmed it’s your responsibility to maintain the yard at your expense.
 If you elect to do your own maintenance the BVTA monthly fee must still be paid in full.
 If you request for BVTA not perform any of these services, please contact the BVTA office and you will be put on the "Do Not" list for that service for that cycle or the length of time you request.

 Please refrain from asking BVTA employees about other services while they are working, as we maintain a tight schedule and must perform services for all 1,048 townhouses.
 Instead, please call, email or stop by the office with your questions or requests.